bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Notice how the measurement data moves up and down a lot but the moving average trends down consistently?

-I like to use a window of 14 days for my moving average, but you're free to experiment.

-I built a tracking spreadsheet that does all this for you.
-Contact me if you want a copy.

 ### What you did last week predicts your progress this week

-Time series analysis
+Time series analysis is often used in finance to generate trading signals based on historical trading data.
+I use time series analysis with all of my clients to analyse trends in weight data.

-What happens when we use regression techniques
+What happens when we use regression techniques to forecast future weight based on past weight data?

+Here's a ridge regression model fitted to sample data.

 ![](/images/model.png)

-You can do ridge regression using the scikit-learn library in Python.
+You can do this yourself using the scikit-learn library in Python.

 ```
 # Import raw CSV from Google Sheets